6.6 Social inclusion through education and training

 Programmes/projects/initiatives in the context of non-formal and informal learning

-One of the most important initiatives in Cyprus which promote equal opportunities for everyone in the island are also the State Institutes for Further Education launched by the Ministry.
-The State Institutes function under the auspices of Secondary Education all over Cyprus, and they aim at offering equal opportunities of education to thousands of pupils of all ages and adults, and promoting lifelong learning.
-They help low-income families and offer scholarships to pupils who excel in their examinations.
-There are 41 State Institutes all over Cyprus with more than 12 500 pupils every year, and they are addressed not only to young people, but to the whole population in Cyprus.
-In an attempt to provide equal opportunities through education to all citizens, a wide variety of lessons is offered at the State Institutes for Further Education, such as:
+One of the most important initiatives in Cyprus which promote equal opportunities for everyone in the island are also the State Institutes for Further Education run by the MESY.
+The State Institutes function under the auspices of Secondary General Education all over Cyprus, and they aim at offering equal opportunities for learning as well as contributing to lifelong learning.
+Thousands of learners – pupils at all levels of education and adults – are participating in a variety of courses, offered both in urban and rural areas.
+The 2023 Annual Report of the MESY states that the State Institutes for Further Education actively promote social justice, by offering allowances and scholarships, approved by the Council of Ministers, based on socioeconomic criteria and academic achievement.
+During the school year 2022/2023, 46 State Institutes operated all over Cyprus with over 6 900 learners.
+The courses are addressed not only to young people, but to the whole population in Cyprus.
+In an attempt to provide equal opportunities through education to all citizens, a wide variety of lessons is offered, such as:

 Since 2003, the State Institutes for Further Education have been offering free Greek lessons for the Turkish Cypriots and free Turkish lessons for the Greek Cypriots in an attempt to create communication bridges between the Greek Cypriots and the Turkish Cypriots.